Swap02-droid/Univariate-bivariate-multivariate-/README.md

 # Univariate-bivariate-multivariate-
-It is most fundamental technic for exploratory data analysis.
+It is most fundamental technique for exploratory data analysis.
 Univariate, bivariate, multivariate is statistical analysis